 Care of Plants

-Here are some tips on how to care for your succulents:
+Here are some tips on how to care for your succulents and cactus:

-Succulents can be grown indoor or outdoor as long as they get plenty of sunlight.
-If you are growing them indoor in a glass container (jar or terrarium), position them where they can get filtered sunlight most of the day or only 2-3 hours of direct sunlight as the heat may get quite high in the container.
-Also rotate the container once a week to give the plants even exposure to sunlight.
+Succulents and cactus can be grown indoor or outdoor as long as they get plenty of indirect sunlight.
+If you are growing them indoor in a glass container (jar or terrarium), position them where they can get indirect sunlight most of the day or only 2-3 hours of direct sunlight as the heat may get quite high in the container.
+Also rotate the container once a week to give the plants even exposure to light.
 For outdoor, they can be grown in full sun or part shade position.

-Succulents are drought tolerant plants.
+Succulents and cactus are drought tolerant plants.
 They don’t need much water and always make sure the soil is almost dry between each watering.
-If growing the plant in a jar, terrarium, concrete pot or other container without a drainage hole at the bottom, never over water them as too much moisture may damage the roots and kill the plants.
-Two/three tablespoon of water (per plant in small container) once every two weeks will do, depending on size of plant and container.
+If growing the plant in a jar, terrarium, pot or other container without a drainage hole at the bottom, never over water them as too much moisture may damage the roots and kill the plants.
+Two/three tablespoon of water (per plant in small container) once every two weeks will do (water less frequently for cactus), depending on size of plant and container.
 Water them more during summer and less in winter.
-If your succulent is planted in a very well drained pot, the plant need to be thoroughly watered until water runs the bottom of the pot.
-If you are in doubt, don't water the plant.
-Succulents can recover from underwatering, but you can't take extra water out of the plant.
+If your succulent and cactus are planted in a very well drained pot, the plants need to be thoroughly watered until water runs the bottom of the pot.
+If you are in doubt, don’t water the plant.
+Succulents and cactus can recover from underwatering, but you can’t take extra water out of the plant.

 Like all plants, succulents need plenty of fresh air.
 If you received or purchased your succulent in one of our closed container (apothecary jar or kids terrarium jar), remove the lid when you get home.